 Determine Vibrational Frequency

 So, why go through the trouble of finding your frequency and bandwidth?
-The answer is simple, and it will provide you with a great deal of information about your current state.
+The answer is simple and will provide you with a great deal of information about your current state.
 It’s not as hard as you think.
-All you need to do is ask yourself some questions, and it will help you pick the right mantra or sutra and the right time to use it.
+All you need to do is ask yourself some questions, which will help you pick the right mantra or sutra and the right time to use it.

 If we use music as a tool for healing, we must apply the proper technique at the right time.
 The mind and spirit are complex instruments.

 First, we must realize that your vibrational frequency changes depending on several factors.
-So, the best way to determine your vibrational frequency and width is to ask some questions.
+So, asking some questions is the best way to determine your vibrational frequency and width.

 1) What music resonates with you right now?

 3) Does your location or time of day change your musical taste?

 4) Do you listen to various music genres, or do you stay within the boundaries of one style?